 Cybersecurity is the process of protecting systems, devices, networks, and data from any type of unauthorized access or attack.
 Cyber attacks typically try to gain access to sensitive information and alter, disrupt, destroy or control that information for malicious or criminal intent.

 These attacks are of increasing concern to businesses and individuals.
-As more information and data continues to move online, everything from emails and credit cards to navigation systems and medical records are susceptible to digital attacks.
+As more information and data continues to move online, everything from emails and credit cards to navigation systems and medical records is susceptible to digital attacks.

 This usually takes the form of emails that appear as though they are from a reputable and legitimate source.
 These fraudulent communications aim to steal sensitive details, such as login information or credit card numbers.